 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-9 Really Awesome Health Benefits of Not Drinking Alcohol
+9 Health Benefits of Not Drinking Alcohol Backed By Science

-9 Really Awesome Health Benefits of Not Drinking Alcohol
+9 Health Benefits of Not Drinking Alcohol Backed By Science

 There are several health benefits of not drinking alcohol.
-And we’re not just talking about no more hangovers on the next day — though that’s definitely an added bonus.
+And we’re not just talking about no more hangovers — though that’s definitely an added bonus.

-Some of these health benefits apply to those struggling with alcohol use disorder and alcohol withdrawal, but let’s focus on the positive changes you can experience by reducing the amount of alcohol you drink or cutting it out completely.
+Some of these health benefits apply to those struggling with alcohol use disorder and alcohol withdrawal.
+For now, though, let’s focus on the positive changes you can experience by reducing the amount of alcohol you drink or cutting it out completely.

 Is it healthier not to drink alcohol?
 Yes, not drinking alcohol is healthier than drinking, even in moderation.
 In fact, a massive global 2018 study suggests that no amount of alcohol actually improves your health.